QuickImageComment/QuickImageComment/README.md

 * Images: http://dev.exiv2.org/projects/exiv2/wiki/Supported_image_formats
 * Videos: http://dev.exiv2.org/projects/exiv2/wiki/Supported_video_formats

-To display RAW images, a codec from the camera manufacturer may need to be installed.
+The version for .Net 4.6.1 has LibRaw integrated for displaying RAW images.
+When using the version for .Net 4.0 or if LibRaw does not support the RAW format, a codec from the camera manufacturer must be installed to display the image.
 As an alternative, the Microsoft Raw Image Extension can be installed, which supports various RAW formats.
 However, with the camera manufacturer's codec, the display could be faster.
 One can install a specific codec and the Microsoft Extension.
 The specific codec is then used for the corresponding images, for all others the Microsoft Extension.
+For the display of the metadata no codec is needed.

 The program runs under Microsoft Windows 7, 8 and 10 (Windows 11 not yet tested) and is available as 32-bit and 64-bit variant.
 German or English can be selected as the language.